api-platform/demo/README.md

 API Platform Demo
 =================

-This a demonstration application for the [API Platform Framework](https://api-platform.com).
+This application is a demonstration for the [API Platform Framework](https://api-platform.com).
 Try it online at <https://demo.api-platform.com>.

 Install